bobbycrooz/memories/README.md

-# welcome to the enye-hackathon 2021
+# welcome to wavepalm tech, all component are made static and can be viewed from any link,
+# for testing purpose

 ## Main Stack